 By Shilpa Kumar Nov.
 21, 2016

-It’s a bit sad to see Gurgaon’s mystery dog doo-thrower identified and apprehended.
-We all know love means never having to clean up after your dog proudly poops in public.
+We all know loving your pooch means never having to clean up after it proudly poops in public.

 o you love Great Danes?
 I love Great Danes.
 I also love furry guys like Border Collies and St Bernards, and skinny dudes like Rajapalayam and Mudhol hounds.
 I love every kind of dog there is, including the streeties and Indies.
 But there’s one noble breed that by far outstrips them all: The Indian Dog Owner.